404brainnotfind/portfolio/README.md

    git push -u origin main
    ```

-This step follows Etter's principle of making documentation publicly accessible and versionable.
+???
 ### 7. Set Up GitHub Pages

 Etter emphasizes the importance of making documentation accessible online.
-GitHub Pages provides free hosting for static sites directly from your repository.
+Push changes to GitHub to keep your online resume current.

 1. In your GitHub repository, go to "Settings"
 2. Scroll down to the "GitHub Pages" section